Recent Storm Damage Posts

 Lightning can enter structures by either a direct strike, through wires or pipes that extend outside and through the ground.
 It is important to seek shelter in either a building with electricity and plumbing or a metal-topped vehicle with the windows closed.

-SERVPRO Prepares Lexington, MA For Any Size Disaster
+SERVPRO is faster to Any Size Disaster

 Hurricane Preparedness Week